circleci/circleci-docs/jekyll/_cci2/insights.md

 - Workflow duration (50th versus 95th percentile)
 - Workflow credit usage

-Please note that the data is not real time and there may be up to a 24 hour delay.
+Data is not real-time and there may be up to a 24 hour delay.
 {: class="alert alert-info"}

 The Insights dashboard is not a real time financial reporting tool and should